L5050/Flipside-Mod-Manager/README.md

 5. To install a mod, enter the corresponding number and press `Enter`.
 6. If you want to uninstall all mods, enter `-1` and press `Enter`.
 This will restore the game to its original state using the backup.
 7. If you are finished and want to quit, enter `0` and press `Enter`.
 The program will then ask you if you want to compile your game rom.
 If you want to do this, enter `yes`, then enter any input to exit.

+### Credit
+Pitrando and Practice codes are made by [shiken-yme](https://github.com/shiken-yme) and [SeekyCt](https://github.com/SeekyCt) respectively, all other mods in the mod library are made by me.

 **Disclaimer:** Modding can potentially damage game files.
 Always ensure that you have a backup of your original game files before installing any mods: it is highly recommended to move the original game rom out of the folder once it has been extracted as a failsafe way to get back to vanilla.
 Furthermore, there is currently very limited support for multiple rel mods, assume that you can only have one rel mod installed unless the mod maker says specifically that it can be installed with other rel mods.